Exceptional Fishing & Top Tier Hospitality on the Banks of the Motueka River

 - Fishing guide each day

-- Complimentary top range waders, boots, rods, reels are available
+- Complimentary top range waders, boots, rods, reels, and 4WD transport

 - International airfare to Auckland and domestic airfare to Nelson